 We thank our trial sites, scientists, engineers and general public who have volunteered their time and recourses to build the Hive Haven V9 stingless native bee hive.
 We have built a native bee box that’s easy to use whilst providing a holistic approach to the care and safety of bees.

 Stingless native bees are amazing little creatures to watch and share your garden with.
 They boost our eco system, pollinate our flowers, vegie patch and fruit trees and even enable us to collect our own native honey.
 They were our first pollinators and shared this planet with the dinosaurs.
-In essence, they are the key to our survival.
+They have evolved through Aboriginal dreamtime and in essence, they are the key to our survival.

 There are approximately 1500 species of native bees here in Australia, the majority being solitary.
 They raise their young in holes in the ground or in cracks and hollows in trees and logs.